pi-null-mezon/rbh24/README.md

 We have shown:

-1. Biometric template could be reconstructed to a face photo with high cosine similarity score with original template.
+1. Biometric template could be reconstructed to a face photo with high cosine similarity score with the original template.
 For two test sets, for our strongest reconstruction algorithm, we have measured positive match rate to be 76.1 % and 43.4 % respectively.

 | Test set | Description                                                               | Number of IDs | Samples per ID | Demographics                 | Positive match rate FMR=1E-6 (Our decoder) | Positive match rate FMR=1E-6 (Our adapter for InstantID) |